OneSignalDevelopers/OneSignal-Angular-NPM-Sample/README.md

-# Angular OneSignal NPM Sample
+# Push Notifications In Angular With OneSignal

 This project demonstrates the usage of OneSignal NPM package to add push notification to your Angular project.